awaiskhalidawan/dpdk-tutorials/README.md

 `7-telemetry-in-dpdk` : This tutorial explains how to use telemetry in DPDK application.
 It implements a customized telemetry callback function to send specific info to DPDK telemetry client (dpdk-telemetry.py).
 To execute: `sudo ./telemetry-in-dpdk --lcores=0 -n 4 --`.
 After this, run the dpdk telemetry client `sudo /dpdk-23.11/usertools/dpdk-telemetry.py`.
 Once it is started, run the command `/dpdk_app/packet_info` to receive specific telemetry information from our DPDK application.

+`8-multiprocess-communication` : This tutorial explains how to DPDK applications can communicate with each other via shared memory ring buffers.
+This tutorial implements a DPDK application which can be executed as a primary or a secondary dpdk application.Primary DPDK process sends packets to secondary DPDK process via shared memory ring buffers.
+To execute primary DPDK process: `sudo ./multiprocess-communication --lcores=0@0 -n 4 --proc-type=primary -- ring_buffer_1`.
+To execute secondary DPDK process: `sudo ./multiprocess-communication --lcores=0@0 -n 4 --proc-type=secondary -- ring_buffer_1`

 To build the project: <br />
 `mkdir build` <br />
 `cd build` <br />